Haydn Staples & Auckland Philharmonia Piano Scholarship Programme

 “We are delighted at the prospect of this new programme for advanced piano students.
 It aims to provide students with a wide-ranging portfolio of skills to complement their advanced solo studies, and will prove beneficial in numerous ways.
 This new programme offers opportunities in chamber music, collaborative playing, orchestral piano and communication skills, in addition to a performance-based solo piano focus.
 These experiences and training opportunities are invaluable for student pianists, and will give them vastly improved options for career paths in many diverse areas of music.
 As educators our task is to give students the widest range of skills for the marketplace, and the varied skill-set and quality-driven focus of this programme will be highly valued.

 This is a unique programme, and is specifically aimed towards greater employability of students at the end of their study.
-A wealth of performance experience in all areas is offered, alongside training and mentoring from internationally recognized teachers and collaborating musicians.
+A wealth of performance experience in all areas is offered, alongside training and mentoring from internationally recognised teachers and collaborating musicians.
 The chosen piano scholars will be those who have outstanding potential and who are committed to excelling both nationally and internationally.
 The School of Music at the University of Auckland is delighted to partner in this unique initiative with the Auckland Philharmonia, and is grateful for the very generous support of Haydn Staples.”

 The Haydn Staples & Auckland Philharmonia Piano Programme is part of Learn & Participate.